 Our mission is to provide an academic environment, which allows students to master the intellectual and technical skills necessary to become competent in the safe conduct of anesthesia.
-It does this by providing a select group of experienced, graduate level nurses with the highest level of didactic, simulation lab, and clinical site experiences.
+It does this by providing a select group of experienced, graduate-level nurses with the highest level of didactic, simulation lab, and clinical site experiences.
 Our graduates develop the lifelong scholarship, critical thinking skills, and professionalism needed to become compassionate, patient-centered anesthesia providers in solo practice or within anesthesia care teams.
 (Taken from the Didactic Handbook for Class of 2019)

-The School of Nurse Anesthesia is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs, a specialized accrediting body recognized by the council on Post-secondary Accreditation and the U.S. Department of Education.
-The School of Nurse Anesthesia is accredited through the spring of 2021.
-The program received the full 10-year accreditation length in June 2011.
+As of December 14, 2020: The School of Nurse Anesthesia is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs through October 2021.
+The program is scheduled for reaccreditation review in October 2021.
+The program received the maximum 10-year accreditation award in June 2011.

 For specific academic dates, please view the UNE Academic Calendar.

 Items to submit to the UNE Office of Graduate Admission:

 - Copies of required certifications/score reports: ACLS, PALS